nick42d/youtui/README.md

 \* Only the tracking url from GetSong is implemented - as GetSongTrackingUrl.
 Any additional features for GetSong are not currently planned - recommend taking a look at `rusty_ytdl` library for these features.

 \* Note, significantly dynamic pages, such as Get Home are not currently planned.

+\* GetEpisodesPlaylist is not implemented - it seems the only use case is to get the New Episodes playlist, which has been implemented instead as GetNewEpisodes.

 ## Developer notes
 See the wiki for additional information